jimbob4000/copyicons-retroflow/README.md

 cy33hc for the original [copyicons](https://github.com/cy33hc/copyicons) app.

-Thx to theFlow for Vitashell.
-I had copied the modules from Vitashell needed to pfs mount the game to decypt the content. https://github.com/TheOfficialFloW/VitaShell
+Thx to theFlow for Vitashell. cy33hc copied the modules from Vitashell needed to pfs mount the game to decypt the content. https://github.com/TheOfficialFloW/VitaShell